mscaudill/neuroGit/README.md

 Ephys seamlessly integrates with the stimGen visual stimulation software, joining individual stimulus trials with their corresponding electrophysiology traces.
-Further, Ephys can accept multiple hardware cahnnel inputs from matlab and axoclamp data acqutitions devices.
+Further, Ephys can accept multiple hardware channel inputs from matlab and axoclamp data acqutitions devices.
 This feature allows users to greatly expand Ephys processing capabilities by allowing users to sort electrophysiology trials according to various behavior and physiology signals.